DirkCHoffmann/Hai-et-al.-2024-Nature_Communications/README.md

 (18) Department of Neurosurgery, Heidelberg University Hospital, Heidelberg, Germany (19) Biomedical Informatics, Data Mining and Data Analytics, Faculty of Applied Computer Science and Medical Faculty, University of Augsburg, Augsburg, Germany

-+ These authors contributed equally: Ling Hai, Dirk C Hoffmann
++These authors contributed equally: Ling Hai, Dirk C Hoffmann
-$ Corresponding author: Tobias Kessler MD, Neurology Clinic and Neurooncology Program at the National Center for Tumor Diseases & DKTK, DKFZ, Im Neuenheimer Feld 400, D-69120 Heidelberg, Germany.
+$Corresponding author: Tobias Kessler MD, Neurology Clinic and Neurooncology Program at the National Center for Tumor Diseases & DKTK, DKFZ, Im Neuenheimer Feld 400, D-69120 Heidelberg, Germany.
 Phone: +49 6221 56 7075, Fax: +49 6221 56 7554, E-mail: t.kessler@dkfz.de

 Tumor microtubes (TMs) connect glioma cells to a network with considerable relevance for tumor progression and therapy resistance.
 However, the determination of TM-interconnectivity in individual tumors is challenging and the impact on patient survival unresolved.
 Here, we establish a connectivity signature from single-cell RNA-sequenced (scRNA-Seq) xenografted primary glioblastoma (GB) cells using a dye uptake methodology, and validate it with recording of cellular calcium epochs and clinical correlations.
 Astrocyte-like and mesenchymal-like GB cells have the highest connectivity signature scores in scRNA-sequenced patient-derived xenografts and patient samples.
 In large GB cohorts, TM-network connectivity correlates with the mesenchymal subtype and dismal patient survival.
 CHI3L1 gene expression serves as a robust molecular marker of connectivity and functionally influences TM networks.
 The connectivity signature allows insights into brain tumor biology, provides a proof-of-principle that tumor cell TM-connectivity is relevant for patients’ prognosis, and serves as a robust prognostic biomarker.